robfatland/sce/README.md

     * Description: **Interface for NAT Gateway Interface for NAT Gateway nat-02b636be6988c3f83**
     * IPv4 Public IP: 52.39.211.96
     * Primary private IPv4 IP 10.0.0.104
-  * Flow Log?
+  * <flag> Flow Log?
-  * CloudWatch: Gets us what?
+  * <flag> CloudWatch: Gets us what?
-  * CloudTrail: Looks like what?
+  * <flag> CloudTrail: Looks like what?
 Granularity?
-  * S3 Bucket?
-  * Roles?
-EMR_EC2_DefaultRole
+  * <flag> Roles?
+EMR_EC2_DefaultRole is in use but what does it do?
+Is it useful?
-  * Security Groups?
+  * <flag> Security Groups?
     * added **sce** for **sce worker**
-      * needs improvement 'open to the world'
+      * needs improvement from 'open to the world'
-  * AWS Config with 52 pre-designed rules that we can add; not to mention customized
+  * <flag> AWS Config with 52 pre-designed rules that we can add; not to mention customized

-Note: The private subnet with CIDR block 10.0.1.0/24 is home to the EC2 Worker; firewalled behind a NAT Gateway that blocks traffic in such as *ssh*.
+> Note: The private subnet with CIDR block 10.0.1.0/24 is home to the EC2 Worker; firewalled behind a NAT Gateway that blocks traffic in such as *ssh*.
 The public subnet is for external access via the EC2 Bastion server, with CIDR block 10.0.0.0/24.
 The public subnet connects to the internet via an Internet Gateway.
 It also hosts the NAT Gateway; so the NAT Gateway is not 'sequestered' on the private subnet.
 Both the Bastion and the NAT Gateway are on the public subnet but also have private subnet IP addresses.
 This is true of *any* resource on the public subnet:
 It always has a private ip address in the VPC as well.
-Public names resolve to pirvate addresses within the VPC as needed.
+Public names resolve to private addresses within the VPC as needed.

+> Now that the framework is in place the next step is to start up the two EC2 instances, `sce bastion` and `sce worker`.

 ### EC2 Worker and Bastion